benjoycect/big-event/README.md

 # big-event
-An application that makes events a little more special
+An application that makes events a little more special.